-Garden State proposed to conduct HRG survey operations, including multibeam depth sounding, seafloor imaging, and shallow and medium penetration sub-bottom profiling.
-The HRG surveys may be conducted using any or all of the following equipment types: Side scan sonar, multibeam echosounder, magnetometers and gradiometers, parametric sub-bottom profiler (SBP), CHIRP SBP, boomers, or sparkers.
-As many as three vessels may be engaged in HRG surveying activities during Garden State's overall site characterization efforts with up to two working concurrently in the Lease Area and one vessel working in the ECR area.
-Garden State assumes that HRG survey operations would be conducted 24 hours per day, with an assumed daily survey distance of 70 km.
+Ocean Wind proposes to conduct HRG survey operations, including multibeam depth sounding, seafloor imaging, and shallow and medium penetration sub-bottom profiling.
+The HRG surveys may be conducted using any or all of the following equipment types: Side scan sonar, multibeam echosounder, magnetometers and gradiometers, parametric sub-bottom profiler (SBP), compressed high intensity radar pulse (CHIRP) SBP boomers, or sparkers.
+Ocean Wind assumes that HRG survey operations would be conducted 24 hours per day, with an assumed daily survey distance of 70 km.
 Vessels would generally conduct survey effort at a transit speed of approximately 4 knots (kn), which equates to 110 km per 24-hr period.
-However, based on past survey experience (i.e., knowledge of typical daily downtime due to weather, system malfunctions, etc.) Garden State assumes 70 km as the average daily distance.
-On this basis, a total of 350 survey days (200 survey days in the Lease Area and 150 survey days in the ECR area) are expected.
+However, based on past survey experience (i.e., knowledge of typical daily downtime due to weather, system malfunctions, etc.) Ocean Wind assumes 70 km as the average daily distance.
+On this basis, a total of 275 survey days are expected.
 In certain shallow-water areas, vessels may conduct survey effort during daylight hours only, with a corresponding assumption that the daily survey distance would be halved (35 km).
 However, for purposes of analysis all survey days are assumed to cover the maximum 70 km.
-A maximum of two vessels would operate concurrently in the Lease Area, with an additional third vessel surveying the ECRs.
+A maximum of two vessels would operate concurrently in areas where 24-hr operations would be conducted, with an additional third vessel potentially conducting daylightonly survey effort in shallow-water

-Acoustic sources planned for use during HRG survey activities proposed by Garden State include the following:
+Acoustic sources planned for use during HRG survey activities proposed by Ocean Wind include the following:

-- Shallow penetration, nonimpulsive, non-parametric SBPs (i.e., CHIRP SBPs) are used to map the nearsurface stratigraphy (top 0 to 10 m) of sediment below seabed.
-A CHIRP system emits signals covering a frequency sweep from approximately 2 to 20 kHz over time.
+• Shallow penetration, nonimpulsive, non-parametric SBPs (i.e., CHIRP SBPs) are used to map the nearsurface stratigraphy (top 0 to 10 m) of sediment below seabed.
+A CHIRP system emits signals covering a frequency sweep from approximately 2 to 20 kilohertz (kHz) over time.
 The frequency range can be adjusted to meet project variables.
-These sources are typically mounted on a pole rather than towed, reducing the likelihood that an animal would be exposed to the signal. - Medium penetration, impulsive sources (i.e., boomers and sparkers) are used to map deeper subsurface stratigraphy.
-A boomer is a broadband source operating in the 3.5 Hz to 10 kHz frequency range.
+These sources are typically mounted on a pole rather than towed, reducing the likelihood that an animal would be exposed to the signal.

+• Medium penetration, impulsive sources (i.e., boomers and sparkers) are used to map deeper subsurface stratigraphy.
+A boomer is a broadband source operating in the 3.5 Hertz (Hz) to 10 kHz frequency range.
 Sparkers create omnidirectional acoustic pulses from 50 Hz to 4 kHz.
 These sources are typically towed behind the vessel.

-Operation of the following survey equipment types is not reasonably expected to result in take of marine mammals and will not be discussed further beyond the brief summaries provided below.
+Operation of the following survey equipment types is not expected to present reasonable risk of marine mammal take, and will not be discussed further beyond the brief summaries provided below.